LaRiffle/ariann/README.md

   --train               run training for n epochs --epochs EPOCHS       [needs --train] number of epochs to train on.
 Default 15.
   --lr LR               [needs --train] learning rate of the SGD.
 Default 0.01.
+  --momentum MOMENTUM   [needs --train] momentum of the SGD.
+Default 0.9.
   --websockets          use PyGrid nodes instead of a virtual network. (nodes are launched automatically) --verbose             show extra information and metrics --log_interval LOG_INTERVAL